xitrum-framework/xitrum-doc/guide/scopes.rst

 you can use ``at``. ``at`` type is ``scala.collection.mutable.HashMap[String, Any]``.
 If you know Rails, you'll see ``at`` is a clone of ``@`` of Rails.

-Note that due to Scalate and Xitrum implementation limitation, you can't use these keys for ``at``: context, helper.

 Articles.scala

 ::